Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Methodology

-Applications of the memory concept have demonstrated superior performances in a variety of sequential tasks \cite{vqamemory2018,Ma2020MemoryAG,Fei21a}.
-In particular, \cite{Xu2020TensorizedLW} demonstrated that the memory concept is effective in improving LSTM’s ability on multivariate time-series forecasting.
-Therefore, this concept should also work on Transformer models under the multivariate forecasting setting.
-There are various ways of implementing memory into Transformers \cite{jiang2019web,Lample2019LargeML,FangT0S19,BaninoBKCZHBBKB20,chen2020raio,Wiriyathammabhum2020SpotFastNW,memoryma2021}.
-Our goal is to enhance the Transformer’s ability on both handling increased data complexity brought by multivariate data and recognizing hidden sequential patterns from highly similar training data.
-We decide to incorporate a memory unit into the decoder block because the decoder block is highly relevant to the output predictions.
-Our work is based on the relational memory proposed by \cite{chen2020raio}, as it has proven successful in the case of medical report generation, in which reports are all highly similar and follow a strict structure.
-The relational memory has a self-attention layer which can help to further analyze the hidden sequential patterns that are missed by the encoder-decoder component through combining information stored in the memory matrix together with the model input.
-To further improve this concept, we make the relational memory unit function at a task level to suit the time-series features.
-The way to connect the relational memory block to the decoder is via a memory-driven conditional layer normalization (MDCLN) layer \cite{chen2020raio}, the general formula for this connection can be written as:
+We illustrate the interaction between curriculum learning and our memory-driven mechanism in Figure.\ref{correlation}. \mj{While injecting noises helps mitigate overfitting, it also introduces a new challenge—without proper inductive biases, the model may misinterpret noise as meaningful information, leading to instability in predictions.
+To counteract this, we introduce a memory-driven mechanism, which serves to reinforce the model’s intrinsic inductive bias.
+This module ensures that while the model is exposed to progressively noisier training samples, it does not become overly sensitive to noisy data points.} Applications of the memory concept have demonstrated superior performances in a variety of sequential tasks \cite{vqamemory2018,Ma2020MemoryAG,Fei21a}.
+In particular, \cite{Xu2020TensorizedLW} demonstrated that the memory concept is effective in improving LSTM’s ability on multivariate TSF.
+Therefore, we argued that this concept should also work on Transformer models under the multivariate forecasting setting.

+There are various ways of implementing memory into Transformers \cite{jiang2019web,BaninoBKCZHBBKB20,chen2020raio,memoryma2021,DBLP:conf/nips/ZhouMWW0YY022}.
+Our goal is to improve the Transformer's ability to handle the increased data complexity that is brought about and to recognize hidden sequential patterns from highly similar training data.
+We decided to incorporate a memory unit into the decoder block because the decoder block is highly relevant to the output predictions.
+To achieve this goal, we proposed a seasonal memory, having a self-attention layer that can help to further analyze the hidden sequential patterns that are missed by the encoder-decoder component by combining information stored in the memory matrix together with the model input.
+The way to connect the seasonal memory block to the decoder is via a memory-driven conditional layer normalization (MDCLN) layer, the general formula for this connection can be written as:

 where MDCLN(.) is the memory-driven conditional layer normalization, Att(.) represents the attention layer in the decoder block, h represents the output state from the previous layer $l - 1$, and $M_{t}$ refers to the updated memory matrix at time point $t$.